 Now, for those of you who are lucky enough to garner a global audience, you might be wondering about how you can collect music royalties outside of the country.
 Here I have some good news.
 Performing rights organizations such as ASCAP work with other major rights organizations all over the world.
 This ensures that you collect all your royalties.
 This would include companies such as PRS in the UK or CMRRA in Canada.
 This does typically come at an additional cost.
 However, the likelihood is that by the time you’re earning royalties from all around the globe, the added cost won’t really mean a whole lot.

-Earning royalties should be on the priority list for any songwriter or musician who is publishing their works.
+Earning royalties should be on your priority list if you are a songwriter or musician who publishes your own music.
 No matter how small, you should always look to be earning from your hard work.
 Even tiny things like submitting your set-list for a small gig can net you a tiny bit of performance royalties.
 Register with the companies that can provide what you need.
 Investigate all the avenues for earning royalties from your music.
 Even if you dream of being a rock star, placing a couple of songs in a national advert could set you up financially for a very strong future.